 Monument for the fallen English kites (1946) Willem Verbon

 This Monument for the fallen English kites is a gift from residents of the Noordsingel.
-The reason was an English squadron of the British Royal Air Force (RAF) that was brought down by the Germans.
-This memorial commemorates the perished crew of the shot down war plane, which crashed on 16 July 1941 on the Noordsingel in front of the Courthouse.
-According to the residents, the pilots at that time maneuvered the crashing device in such a way that it did not end up on the buildings, which saved many civilian lives.
-The monument was made by sculptor Willem Verbon and consists of three sandstone slabs and a brick end wall with wooden scaffolding.
-In the middle a relief of a floating male figure is visible with on both sides a thank you text for the RAF, one in English and one in Dutch.
+The reason was an English squadron of the British Royal Air Force (RAF) taken down by the Germans.
+This memorial commemorates the killed crew of the downed warplane that crashed on the Noordsingel in front of the Courthouse on 16 July 1941.
+According to the residents, the pilots maneuvered the crashing aircraft in such a way that it did not land on the buildings, which saved many civilian lives.
+The monument was created by sculptor Willem Verbon and consists of three sandstone slabs and a brick end wall with wooden scaffolding.
+In the center is a relief of a floating male figure with a text of thanks for the RAF on either side, one in English and one in Dutch.
 The text is as follows: “In grateful memory of the men of the RAF who gave their lives for the freedom of the Netherlands.
-Gift from Noordsingel residents ”.
+Gift from residents of Noordsingel ”.